adriantich/DnoisE/README.md

 __*INPUT FILES (--csv_input|--fasta_input|--fastq_input|-n|-q|-p)*__

 Input files can be in both .csv, .fasta and .fastq format.
 This can be specified using *-f* parameter set as T as default meaning that input file is in .fasta format.
+All sequences are suposed to be aliniated specially when aplying entropy correction.

 Different pipelines use different names to number of reads (size/count/reads...).
 This can be specified using parameter *-n* followed by string name (for instance: -n size, default).
 Sequence name can also be specified using *-q* parameter (sequence/seq...)(*-q* sequence, default)